anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 >   : vch
 >
 >   reference:
->   :RFC 8366
+>   : RFC 8366

 This reference should be updated to point to this document.

 ## The Media Types Registry {#vcj}

-IANA has registered the media type: voucher-cms+json, and this registration should be updated to point to this document.
+IANA has registered the media type: application/voucher-cms+json, and this registration should be updated to point to this document.

 ## The SMI Security for S/MIME CMS Content Type Registry